 Another option would be to go to the Court of Appeal.
 This is a department of the Supreme Court that deals with appeals from development tribunals and District Courts.
 It’s your last resort to get the original hearing’s decision overturned.

 You Can Win an Appeal if You Do Your Due Diligence

 It’s important to understand that a DA refusal isn’t necessarily final, except in very rare circumstances.
 However, being eligible to file an appeal and winning one are two different things.

 Generally speaking, refusal decisions are given for a reason.
 Because of that, you need to prepare a very compelling argument as to why you feel you were wronged by either the local government or a private reviewer.

 Sure, you can appeal a decision multiple times, taking the matter to a higher authority on each occasion.
 But multiple refusals tend to indicate valid concerns regarding a DA proposal.

 Hence, before even considering an appeal, it’s best to get some legal advice and take another look at your project to ensure you’ve followed the correct protocol.
 Once you do that, it’s only a matter of identifying the correct steps and timeframes for submitting an appeal according to the regulations in your area of operation.

 When you’re not sure what you can build or what development project fits a particular area, the Archistar platform can help.

-Book a demo of the Archistar platform to see how easy it is to download a comprehensive due diligence report and find out everything about a development site.
+Get started for free: [https://www.archistar.ai/] to see how easy it is to download a comprehensive due diligence report and find out everything about a development site.
 Try out the generative design tool and work with dozens of compliant design options until you find the best solution.
 Archistar will help fast track your DA approval and eliminate the need to prepare for an appeal.